 …I don’t always feel Him

-…things don’t make any sense
+…things don’t always make any sense to me

 Recently, a friend of mine told me he has trouble calling himself a Christian.
 At first, I pushed back at him, asking why in the world would he not want the honor of being called by that name.

 Now, I think I get it.
-It’s not Jesus’ name we mind.
-It’s being lumped in the same category as some churchy people.
+It’s not Jesus’ name he minds, it’s being lumped in the same category as some churchy people.